 Statement on Compliance with Modern Slavery Act 2015

-Perth College UHI is committed to carrying out procurement of goods and services in an environmentally, social, ethically and economically responsible manner and entering into agreements and contracts with suppliers that share and adhere to this commitment.
+UHI Perth is committed to carrying out procurement of goods and services in an environmentally, social, ethically and economically responsible manner and entering into agreements and contracts with suppliers that share and adhere to this commitment.

 Supply Chain Code of Conduct